 DESOTO ACRES OVERVIEW

-Unique in Sarasota County, DeSoto Acres is the oldest subdivision established outside of Sarasota City limits.
+Unique in Sarasota County, DeSoto Acres is the oldest subdivision established outside of Sarasota City limits where horses are part of our neighborhood.
 Covering over 850 acres, DeSoto Acres is the largest one-house per two acres (RE-1) Low-Density Residential area in Sarasota County.

 Our history is also far longer than most subdivisions in Sarasota County.
 DeSoto Acres was founded by William Van Dame, a Chicago businessman who permanently moved to Sarasota in 1923.
 During the 1925 Florida land boom, he bought large tracts in North County including the solid block of land from the Seaboard Air Line Railway (now the Seminole Gulf Line) to Lockwood Ridge Road, and County Line Road (now University Parkway) to 27th St. He was responsible for bringing many large investors to Sarasota.
 Active in the local Chamber of Commerce, Van Dame raised significant funds for the Chamber’s promotion of Sarasota County.
 He served as a director for many years and as president in 1932.

 His greatest accomplishment was in bringing about the construction of U.S. Highway 301 linking Tampa to Sarasota.
 In 1928 he gave Sarasota County the right-of-way connection from 27th St. to the county line.

 DeSoto Acres started with William Van Dames’ vision for what he called Van Dame Estates.
 It was an unusual vision even for the time.
 As a 1928 ad stated, “ideal for suburban homes – poultry ranches, small farms…”